gilou/otio-drp-adapter/README.md

 pip install -e .

 # Test an adapter for instance
-otioconvert -i some_timeline.otio -o some_timeline.ext
+otioconvert -i some_timeline.drp -o some_timeline.ext
 ```

 ## Unit tests